Constitutional Law on the Multistate Essay Exam: Highly Tested Topics and Tips

 2. Be aware of the highly tested Constitutional Law issues

-The Examiners tend to test several of the same issues repeatedly in Constitutional Law questions.
+The examiners tend to test several of the same issues in Constitutional Law questions.
 You can maximize your score by being aware of these highly tested issues.
 (We have a nice summary of these in our MEE One-Sheets if you want to see all of them and have them all in one place.)

-Commerce Clause and dormant Commerce Clause
+Commerce Clause and Dormant Commerce Clause

 Equal Protection Clause (EPC)

-- Time, place, manner restrictions
+- Time-place-and-manner restrictions

-3. Memorize the important amendments and clauses
+3. Memorize the important Constitutional amendments and clauses

 - Commerce Clause: under the Commerce Clause, Congress has the power to regulate interstate commerce.

-- Equal protection: the Fourteenth Amendment provides that no state shall deny to any person within its jurisdiction the equal protection of the laws.
+- Equal protection: The Fourteenth Amendment provides that no state shall deny to any person within its jurisdiction the equal protection of the laws.

 - Free speech: The First Amendment applies to the states through the Due Process Clause of the Fourteenth Amendment.
-(State this whenever you see a free speech or other First Amendment issue.)

 - Eminent domain: a restriction on takings arises from the Fifth Amendment and is applied to the states through the Fourteenth Amendment.

-- Attend (or re-watch) your bar review course lecture if you found it helpful.
+- Attend (or rewatch) your bar review course lecture if you found it helpful.